 Making the situation all the more difficult for U.S. athletes: there’s no direct federal support, as is the case in most other nations. …

 Given those horror stories, it’s perhaps no surprise that lawmakers have recently started to talk about tax relief for Olympic athletes – or at least for those athletes who are fortunate enough to win medals.
 (The honors come with cash prizes awarded by the United States Olympic Committee: $25,000 for gold, $15,000 for silver and $10,000 for bronze.)

 I suppose you could argue that there is some positive externality argument that can be made in favor of tax support: winning medals in the Olympics leads to national pride, and so on.
 But I wonder how much value, long-term external value, especially, is in winning a medal.

 Folks of my age remember the decorated swimmer Mark Spitz.
 Can you remember how many medals he won and in what Olympics?
 No googling for the answer.

 OK, if you knew and you are an American, did you feel a welling of national pride?
 I didn’t think so.

-Sure there are stories that still send shivers up some folks’ spines.
-How about the US hockey team beating the Soviets is 1980 and taking the gold?
+Sure some stories still send shivers up some folks’ spines.
+How about the US hockey team beating the Soviets in 1980 and taking the gold?
 But those are the exceptions (and there was some unique political back story to that victory).